What does a zero percent disability rating mean?

 At a 0-percent rating, you can qualify for certain ancillary benefits, such as health care, but you will not receive monthly compensation.

 You must receive a disability rating of 10-percent or higher to be eligible for a monthly benefit check from the VA.

 A 100-percent rating usually corresponds with a total disability or a condition that VA deems extremely limiting.
-The ratings in between are determined based on rating criteria, which is why it is so important to submit credible, accurate, thorough evidence.
+The ratings in between are determined based on rating criteria, which is why it is so important to submit credible, accurate, and thorough evidence.